-Level 4: As per Level 3, and yearly evaluation of noxious weed infestations is performed consistent with a written noxious weed control plan that includes 3 or more of the following items.
-Herbicides are only used when conditions are assessed and only with carefully timed and targeted applications.
+Level 4: A yearly evaluation of noxious weed infestations is performed consistent with a written noxious weed control plan that includes 3 or more of the following items.
+Herbicides are only used when conditions are assessed, and only with carefully timed and targeted applications.
 All the following apply:

-- □ Regular inventory and monitoring done to determine location of new noxious weed infestations and effectiveness of last year's treatment methods. - □ Monitoring information used to plan current year's noxious weed control and at least two or more years into the future, specifically target small new infestations where treatment takes least resources, is most effective and very low costs. - □ Control methods applied based on plant phenology, so they have the most impact on target weed. - $\Box$ Other (please specify):
+- □ Regular inventory and monitoring done to determine location of new noxious weed infestations and effectiveness of last year's treatment methods. - □ Monitoring information used to plan current year's noxious weed control and at least 2 or more years into the future, specifically target small new infestations where treatment takes the least resources, is most effective, and costs are very low. - □ Control methods applied are based on plant phenology so they have the most impact on target weed. - \Box Other (please specify):

 Note: If area is relatively free of noxious weeds, manager must be aware of potential problems, and monitor the area regularly.
-They must also have a plan to control calling for some of the elements in Level 4 in order to score at Level 4:
+They must also have a plan to control calling for some of the elements in Level 4 to score at Level 4:

+IPM Planning

-IPM Planning (aquatic - where chemicals are needed for control of Spartina)
+Note: Aquatic - where chemicals are needed for control of Spartina and/or burrowing shrimp (Neotrypaea californiensis and Upogebia pugettensis).